 My books are all written with the intent of strengthening the health and well-being of families.
 I choose topics that are personally relevant to me and where I see a real need.
 For example, Fearless Feeding came from my frustration at the lack of a comprehensive and research-based book on feeding children.

 I shy away from trends and unproven theories because I take the health and well-being of my family seriously (but not too seriously, if you know what I mean).
 If you are interested in research-based nutrition and health information designed to be extremely accessible for real families, you are in the right place.

-To get started and get a feel for my approach, subscribe to my weekly newsletter: Maryann’s Mindful Minute.
-Every Monday you’ll receive a one-minute tip to inspire you all week long.
+To get started and get a feel for my approach, subscribe to my monthly newsletter.
 Being a subscriber will also keep you informed of my latest books, blog posts, and podcast episodes.
 To learn more about my books go here and feel free to follow me on Facebook and Twitter.